 Here is what the stadium looked like on opening day in 2006.

-Westgate City Center is a shopping and entertainment destination adjacent to Jobing.com Arena and University of Phoenix Stadium.
+Westgate Entertainment District (formerly known as Westgate City Center) is a shopping and entertainment destination adjacent to Jobing.com Arena and University of Phoenix Stadium.
 Although there are several stores there, it is known more for the restaurants and bars, as well as for the fountains and entertainment events.

 Camelback Ranch joins the list of West Valley sports venues in 2009.
 The Los Angeles Dodgers